bwplotka/my/README.md

 ### Can I copy the code for my own website?

-Of course, all except blog content is licensed with Apache 2 license.
+Of course, all except `/posts` and `/slides` directories, is licensed with Apache 2 license.